Pillars of Eternity: Development

-On February 8, 2021, the Nintendo Switch port was abandoned by the publisher will have to "leave issues present" due to the "limitations of the hardware we are working with".
+On February 8, 2021, the Nintendo Switch port was abandoned by the publisher.
+A statement said they would have to "leave issues present" due to the "limitations of the hardware we are working with".

+In 2023, Sawyer felt that both Pillars of Eternity games were his most compromised works due to crowdfunding backers' demands for conservative game design instead of implementing his new ideas.

 Release

 On March 17, 2015, Obsidian confirmed that Pillars of Eternity went gold, indicating it was being prepared for production and release.
-The game was released for Microsoft Windows, OS X, and Linux on March 26, 2015.
+The game was released for Windows, OS X, and Linux on March 26, 2015.
 Several editions of the game were released, including a Champion Edition which has a campaign almanac, a map of the game, the soundtrack of the game, wallpapers, and ringtones; and a Royal Edition which includes the Champion Edition items along with a strategy guide, concept art, and a novella which was written by Chris Avellone.
 PlayStation 4 and Xbox One versions of the game were released on August 29, 2017, with the title Pillars of Eternity: Complete Edition.
 Ported by Paradox Arctic, it contains the updated game and both parts of the expansion pack.
-There is a version for release to the Nintendo Switch that is planned to be released on August 8, 2019.
+A version for the Nintendo Switch was released on August 8, 2019, following a prior announcement.